kertansul/study-report-convnet/README.md

 ### Innovations
  - 8-layer convnet
     - Use ReLU nonlinearity
-    - Training on 2 GPUs
+    - Trained on 2 GPUs
     - Local Response Normalization (contrast normalization) => not used recently
  - Regularization
     - Data augmentation